AbsoluteUnit69/Agenda/README.md

-# Agentibus
+# Agenda

 School award management software, made simple.
-With **Agentibus** you are able to assign awards to students for each class.
+With **Agenda** you are able to assign awards to students for each class.
 Superusers are then able to see the award distribution among students and then submit for printing.

 ## Files

-**Agentibus** stores files on a local server, allowing for an institution to manage their files according to their needs and requirements.
+**Agenda** stores files on a local server, allowing for an institution to manage their files according to their needs and requirements.

 ## Usage